-- Check the production schedule of the day and note it down in your notepad. - Check that required machineries are performing well and ready for production. - Check the availability of raw materials as per the schedule for production. - Prioritise the lot which has to be delivered urgently as per the SOP and stock rotation system (FIFO and FEFO) as applicable. - Identify the packaging materials required as per the SOP.
-Once the product is ready, send it for packaging and storage. - Arrange for appropriate packaging as specified in the schedule for the finished products.
+- 2. Check the production schedule of the day and note it down in your notepad. - 3.
+Check that the required machineries are performing well and ready for production. - 4.
+Check the availability of raw materials as per the schedule (different types of fish and sea foods). - 5.
+Check the capacity of cold storage facility available. - 6.
+Select that cold storage where there is enough capacity to store the freshly received fish and sea food. - 7.
+Prioritisethe batch or lot which has to be delivered urgently as per the SOP and stock rotation system (FIFO/FEFO) as applicable. - 8.
+Identify the packaging materials required as per the SOP. - 9.
+Arrange for appropriate packaging as specified in the schedule for the finished products.